-Author's Note: So about a month ago I finally got around to getting Fire Emblem: Awakening, and at once absolutely fell in love with the game's story and cast of amazing characters.
-So given how obsessed I've gotten over these past weeks in regards to all aspects of this great game, especially the large family of blue haired dorks Robin ended with due to falling in love with his best friend's parallel future daughter (family reunions will be confusing at the very least), I did what I always inevitably do, start thinking about writing a fanfiction.
+Author's Note: So about a month ago I finally got around to getting Fire Emblem: Awakening, and at once absolutely fell in love with the game's story and the cast of amazing characters.
+Given how obsessed I've gotten over these past weeks in regards to all aspects of this great game, especially the large family of blue-haired dorks Robin ended with due to falling in love with his best friend's parallel future daughter (family reunions will be confusing at the very least), I started thinking about writing a fanfiction.

-However I couldn't make up my mind on what I wanted to write until I stumbled upon a fan theory about two weeks ago that, for a lack of a better term, blew my mind and forced me to reevaluate my interpretations for several aspects of the story.
-This theory sought to explain the relationship between the game's main and future timelines with the third timeline of the Future Past DLC, and in doing so shed light on the origins of a certain timetraveling whose past is shrouded in mystery.
-This theory in the end inspired me to write this story, since while I cannot take any credit for the theory itself, I found myself with a ton of ideas for a retelling of the Future Past DLC that would explore the ideas it puts forth in more detail
+However, I couldn't make up my mind on what I wanted to write until I stumbled upon a fan theory about two weeks ago that, for lack of a better term, blew my mind and forced me to reevaluate my interpretations for several aspects of the story.
+This theory sought to explain the relationship between the game's main and future timelines with the third timeline of the Future Past DLC, and in doing so shed light on the origins of a certain time-traveling whose past is shrouded in mystery.
+This theory, in the end, inspired me to write this story, since while I cannot take any credit for the theory itself, I found myself with a ton of ideas for a retelling of the Future Past DLC that would explore the ideas it puts forth in more detail

 Anyhow, I have rambled on for far too long, so sit back and enjoy the story.

 The first thing Robin was aware of was a throbbing pain at the center of his skull.

 Gods, how much did I drink last night?

 The tactician groaned, consciousness slowly returning.
 The hammer beating against the inside his head intensified with each passing instant as clawed through the groggy haze.
 Light stung at his eyes, unbearably bright even through closed lids, amplifying the pain.

 Where am I?
 The last thing I remember it was morning… I'd just woken up, Lucina and I were going to—